evanedwardsgit/Digital-Apothecary/README.md

 A module containing some unconventional analog and digital logic gates

-Contains an assortment of digital CNOT, analog, and probability based gates
+Contains an assortment of digital, analog, and probability based gates

+The analog gate takes in two inputs, and outputs the minimum and maximum values to their individual outputs

+The Bernoulli gate routes a gate to an output, according to a probability

 Inspired by Mutable Instrument's Kinks and Branches modules